MystenLabs/sui/doc/src/explore/wallet-browser.md

 ### Transfer NFT

+Transfer your NFT to another address using the Sui Wallet Browser Extension:

 ![Transfer NFT](../../static/nft_transfer.gif "Transfer NFT") *Transfer your NFT to another address*

 ### Transfer token

+Transfer your token to another address on the Sui network using the Sui Wallet Browser Extension:

-![Transfer token](../../static/nft_transfer.gif "Transfer token") *Transfer tokens on the Sui network to another address*
+![Transfer token](../../static/nft_transfer.gif "Transfer token") *Transfer tokens to another address*

 ### View transaction history